Nimerst1/Ficure-Plugin/README.md

    - /feed
       - Feeds the player!

+   - /setfood <playerName> <foodLevel>
+      - Set food level for players!

-   -
+   - /sethealth <playerName> <healthLevel>
+      - Set health level for players!

 Events Update:

    - New loot from Wither Boss
    - onJoin events. custom join message
-   - New type of Zombie "Street Walker"
+   - New type of Zombie "Street Walker" {WILL BE REMOVED SOON}
    - Ckeck for player *cmd

 Chat Update: